CodyFraker/Wreckfest-2-Unraid-Server/README.md

+I'm trying to get this to work easily with unraid.
+It's close but needs some massaging.
+Avoid using this until this message is removed unless you know what you're doing.

 # wreckfest2-docker-server

 NOTE: This is a very early version of this project.
 There are no guarantees that it will work as expected, though the actual server should be stable enough for normal use.